WaizKhan7/Sarcasm-Detection-using-News-Headlines-Dataset-for-Sarcasm-Detection-/README.md

 **Results:**

-KNN (K-Nearest Neighbors) worked best for the problem, among the algorithms mentioned above./
+KNN (K-Nearest Neighbors) worked best for the problem, among the algorithms mentioned above.

-The results from each model trained for the probelm, are shown below:/
+The results from each model trained for the probelm, are shown below:

 **Linear Regression:**